yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 -   Implementing a simple marketing web application in Azure.
 The application should use PaaS rather than IaaS.

 -   Identifying an alternative to forced tunneling.
-To support the strategy of embracing cloud technologies, Network and security team are considering alternatives to redirecting  Internet traffic via an on-premises security gateway for this deployment.
+To support the strategy of embracing cloud technologies, Network and security team are considering alternatives to redirecting internet traffic via an on-premises security gateway for this deployment.
 They are looking for a Cloud-native security solution.

 -   Evaluating options for securing multi-tier business apps.
 Woodgrove IT is considering leveraging Azure Network Security Groups in combination with Application Security Groups.